pandey-ankit/coherence-new/lab5/lab5.md

 ## Task 1: Write the JPA Repository CacheStore

-1. In the base `pom.xml`, add the following dependency so we can use the `JpaRepository` interface:
+1. In the base `pom.xml`, add the following dependency so you can use the `JpaRepository` interface:

       ```xml
       <dependency>